Online Analytic Exemplar-Free Continual Learning with Large Models for Imbalanced Autonomous Driving Task: Acknowledgments

-This research was supported by the National Natural Science Foundation of China (Grant No. 6230070401), 2024 South China University of Technology-TCL Technology Innovation Fund, and Guangzhou Basic and Applied Basic Research Foundation (2023A04J1687).
+This research was supported by the Fundamental Research Funds for the Central Universities (2023ZYGXZR023, 2024ZYGXZR074), the National Natural Science Foundation of China (62306117, 62406114, U23A20317), the Guangzhou Basic and Applied Basic Research Foundation (2024A04J3681, 2023A04J1687), the South China University of Technology-TCL Technology Innovation Fund, the Guangdong Basic and Applied Basic Research Foundation (2024A1515010220), and the CAAI-MindSpore Open Fund developed on Openl Community.

 \begin{IEEEbiography} [{ }]{Huiping Zhuang} received B.S. and M.E. degrees from the South China University of Technology, Guangzhou, China, in 2014 and 2017, respectively, and the Ph.D. degree from the School of Electrical and Electronic Engineering, Nanyang Technological University, Singapore, in 2021.

-He is currently an Associate Professor with the Shien-Ming Wu School of Intelligent Engineering, South China University of Technology.He has published more than 30 papers, including those in ICML, NeurIPS, CVPR, IEEE TNNLS, IEEE TSMC-S, and IEEE TGRS.
+He is currently an Associate Professor with the Shien-Ming Wu School of Intelligent Engineering, South China University of Technology.
+He has published more than 40 papers, including those in ICML, NeurIPS, CVPR, IEEE TNNLS, IEEE TSMC-S, and IEEE TGRS.
 He has served as a Guest Editor for Journal of Franklin Institute.
-His research interests include deep learning, AI computer architecture, and intelligent robot. \end{IEEEbiography}
+His research interests include deep learning, AI computer architecture, and intelligent robots. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }]{Di Fang} is an undergraduate student at the South China University of Technology.
 His research interests include machine learning and continual learning. \end{IEEEbiography}